Oak Street Improvement Project

 The half of the Oak Street parking lot closest to the Fire Station (directly across the street from the Roseville Civic Center) is closed.
 Limited parking will be available in the other half of the lot.

-Construction of the Oak Street Improvement Project has begun, and will continue through most of 2014.
+Construction of the Oak Street Improvement Project is underway, and will continue through most of 2014.
 Project construction will cause traffic delays, particularly at commute times, at the intersection of Washington Blvd. and Oak Street.
 It may also cause increased traffic around the Downtown and Historic Old Town areas

 .
 Traffic will be reduced to one lane in each direction for the entirety of construction, with intermittent complete road closures.Weekday construction times are expected to be 7 a.m. to 3:30 p.m.
 But in an effort to complete the project as quickly as possible, there may be extended construction days and hours including nights and weekends.
 We are committed to minimizing the effect on downtown businesses, residents and visitors.